o2sh/onefetch/README.md

 <img src="assets/react.png" align="right" height="240px">

-Onefetch is a command-line Git information tool written in `Rust` that displays project information and code statistics about a Git repository directly on your terminal.
+Onefetch is a command-line Git information tool written in `Rust` that displays project information and code statistics about your Git repository directly on your terminal.
 The tool is completely offline - no network access is required.

 By default, the repo's information is displayed alongside the dominant language's logo, but you can further configure onefetch to instead use an image - on supported terminals (more info [here](https://github.com/o2sh/onefetch/wiki/Images-in-the-terminal)) -, a text input or nothing at all.

-It automatically detects open source licenses from texts and provides the user with various information like code distribution, pending changes, dependencies, top contributors (by number of commits), size on disk, creation date, version, HEAD, last change, LOC (lines of code), etc.
+It automatically detects open source licenses from texts and provides the user with valuable information like code distribution, pending changes, number of dependencies (by package manager), top contributors (by number of commits), size on disk, creation date, LOC (lines of code), etc.

 <img src="assets/kubernetes.png" align="right" height="240px">